 The Authority's Risk Management Policy requires that officers understand and accept their responsibility for risk and for implementing appropriate controls to mitigate those risks.
-To this end, service managers are required to incorporate a register of risks relevant to their service area within each Directorate's service plan.
+During the course of the year, the authority implemented GRACE which is also continuing to embed project, partnership and operational risks throughout the authority.